gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 There is a simple SE script in [materials/03-Developing-gem5-models/09-extending-gem5-models/02-global-inst-tracker/simple-sim.py](../../materials/03-Developing-gem5-models/09-extending-gem5-models/02-global-inst-tracker/simple-sim.py).

-We can test our `GlobalInstTracker` with it using the command
+We can test our `GlobalInstTracker` with it using this command:

 ```bash
 cd /workspaces/2024/materials/03-Developing-gem5-models/09-extending-gem5-models/02-global-inst-tracker